sisk-http/website/static/docs/spec/Sisk/Core/Entity/CrossOriginResourceSharingHeaders/AllowMethods.md

 public string[] AllowMethods { get; set; }
 ```

-The allowed HTTP request methods.
+From MDN: The Access-Control-Allow-Methods header specifies the method or methods allowed when accessing the resource.